Terms of Service

 6.2.4 Use the Service and/or Documentation to provide services to third parties;

-6.2.5 Except as permitted by law, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service and/or Documentation available to any third party except the Users;
+6.2.6 Except as permitted by law, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service and/or Documentation available to any third party except the Users;

-7 CHARGES AND PAYMENT
+7. FEES AND PAYMENT

 7.2 Unless otherwise agreed in writing with Semble, all Fees shall be paid to Semble’s account as notified to the Client by Semble.

-7.4 If Semble has not received payment within 30 days of the due date, and without prejudice to any other rights and remedies of Semble:
+7.3 If Semble has not received payment within 30 days of the due date, and without prejudice to any other rights and remedies of Semble:

-7.4.1 Semble may, without liability to the Client, disable the Client's password, account and access to all or part of the Service and Semble shall be under no obligation to provide any or all of the Service while the invoice(s) concerned remain unpaid; and
+7.3.1 Semble may, without liability to the Client, disable the Client's password, account and access to all or part of the Service and Semble shall be under no obligation to provide any or all of the Service while the invoice(s) concerned remain unpaid; and

-7.5 All amounts and fees stated or referred to in these Terms:
+7.5 All amounts and Fees stated or referred to in these Terms:

-7.5.1 Shall be payable in pounds sterling;
+7.5.1 Shall be payable in Pounds Sterling;

 7.5.2 Are non-cancellable and non-refundable;